A Brief History of Vaporizers

 Vaping was alway a weed thing until the tobacco industry got a hold of it.
 The Volcano vaporizer - the pyramid shaped device that utilizes turkey storage bags to contain the vapor - never was used for tobacco.

-But when the tobacco industry, shamed by the high death totals from its products, turned to vaping as an alternative to smoking, that's when problems started to happen.
-Those disgusting devices that emit clouds of vapor are supposed to be safer than smoking.
-But you're still inhaling its deadly product, nicotine.
+But then the tobacco industry, shamed by the high death totals from its products, turned to vaping as an alternative to smoking.
 There is no evidence that e-cigs are safe, just that perhaps they are "safer" than cigarettes.
-They'll still kill you, but perhaps not as fast or not as many people.
-That's an improvement I suppose.

-Rather than sneak a cig in the bathroom or in some hidden spot around schools, now teens are getting addicted to the popular e-cig known as Juul.
+Rather than sneak a cig in the bathroom or in some hidden spot around schools, teens snuck hits on e-cigs like Juul.
 Plenty of adults are hooked on these little black sticks too.

 On September 27, the Centers for Disease Control and Prevention (CDC) said 82% of the cases were marijuana-related.
 “The outbreak is currently pointing to a greater concern around THC containing products,” the CDC's principal deputy director Anne Schuchat stated.

-Eleven states have legalized marijuana.
-Thirty-three states have broad medical marijuana laws.
+Sixteen states have legalized marijuana.
+Thirty-five states have broad medical marijuana laws.
 Vape pens are legally manufactured and sold in most of these states.
-The cannabis oil in the cartridges that's vaporized when connected to a battery and inhaled is generally safe since its required to be tested for toxins, mold and pesticides.
+The cannabis oil in the cartridges that's vaporized when connected to a battery and inhaled is generally safe since its required to be tested for toxins, mold and pesticides in legal states.

 But, still the vast majority of Americans don't have access to these legal, safe products.
-In the other 39 illegal states, the black markets are thriving.
+In the other 34 states, illicit markets are thriving.
 No longer content to smoke joints or take bong hits, consumers want the convenience and discreetness of vape pens.
-Since they're illegal in most of the of the U.S., bootleg manufacturers have sprung up around the country.
-These oil cartridges are not tested and are being found to contain diluents and flavorings that can cause lung damage and possible death.
+Bootleg manufacturers sprung up around the country to cateer to these needs.
+Their oil cartridges are not tested for diluents or flavorings, which can contribute to lung irritation and possibly death.

 The California Cannabis Industry Association's executive director Lindsay Robinson sent a letter to the state legislature on Sept.
-9. It reads, in part:
+9. It read, in part:

 National Cannabis Industry Association executive director Aaron Smith added: